stephentambussi/SCU/COEN225/HW4/check_leak/README.txt

 11/29/22
 Summary of Implementation

+This program is developed as a shared object (.so) and linked during runtime to intercept calls made by the running process.

 My implementation not only incorporates accurate memory tracking on the target process, but also provides stack traces for invalid frees and memory leaks, similar to valgrind.